 2. The assessee should invest the whole or part of capital gain in long term specified assets.
 The long term specified assets include a) National Highway Authority of India (NHAI).
-Or b) Rural Electrification Corporation Limited (RECL).
+Or b) Rural Electrification Corporation

 I. Bonds redeemable after three years II.
 Issued on or after 1.4.2007 and III.
-Issued by

-The investment made on or after 1.4.2007 in the long term specified asset by an assessee during any financial year shall not exceed fifty lakh rupees.
+Issued by assessee during any financial year shall not exceed fifty lakh rupees.
 The investment is to be made within six months from the date of transfer of the original capital asset.
 The bonds should not be transferred or converted into money for a period of three years from the date of acquisition.
 In case the bonds are transferred within 3 years from the date of their acquisition, the exemption allowed for investment earlier would be taxed in the year of such transfer as capital gains.
 For this purpose it would be considered as transfer even if the assessee takes any loan or advance on the security of the specified securities.
 For the investment in the bonds deduction under section 80C will not be available.